-10.1 No contingent liability was identified during the financial period.

-10.2 During 2009 three potential cases were identified where a former staff member of the Court might consider filing actions with the International Labour Organization Administrative Tribunal (ILOAT).
-In 2010 those three cases were filed with ILOAT and the estimated claims have been booked as ILO provisions (see note 4.6 (a) above).
+- 10.1 No contingent liability was identified during the financial period. - 10.2 During 2009 three potential cases have been identified where a former staff member of the Court may consider filing actions with the International Labour Organization Administrative Tribunal (ILOAT).
+In 2010 those three cases were filed with the International Labour Organization Administrative Tribunal (ILOAT) and the estimated claims have been booked as ILO provisions (see point 4.6 above).